norulshahlam/tutorials-data-audit/README.md

 # Data auditing

 ## This is a tutorial for auditing manually using AOP

-There is booking entity that contains contact entity as child entity.
-Add either one first, then edit or delete using Swagger.

 ## Swagger url
     http://localhost:8080/swagger-ui/index.html